Your Guide to Satoshi Tests, Satoshis and Everything Between

 When and Why Do I Need Wallet Ownership Proofs?

-You may need to prove you own your self-hosted wallet to be able to transact with crypto-regulated entities like virtual asset service providers (VASPs).
-In some countries, VASPs must know who a self-hosted wallet's owner is before allowing a deposit from or withdrawal to such an address.
-This is part of anti-money laundering efforts.
+You may need to prove you own your self-hosted wallet to be able to transact with crypto-regulated entities like VASPs.
+In some countries, per the Travel Rule, VASPs are required to know who the owner of a self-hosted wallet is before allowing a deposit from or withdrawal to such an address.
+This is part of their anti-money laundering efforts.

 Do I Have to Own Satoshis to Do a Satoshi Test?